Back to Sustainability

 Look for specific, independently verified certifications like FSC, PEFC, OEKO-TEX Standard 100, or B Corp.
 Ask the brand directly what their products are made from - genuine brands will name specific materials (Yulex, ECONYL, organic cotton) rather than vague terms like "eco-friendly."
 Check if their certifications can be verified in a public database.

-No. Patagonia's own analysis concluded that limestone neoprene and petroleum neoprene have "equally significant environmental impacts."
-They're chemically identical — both are polychloroprene.
+No. Independent analysis has concluded that limestone neoprene and petroleum neoprene have "equally significant environmental impacts."
+They're chemically identical - both are polychloroprene.
 The limestone process still involves mining, heating to 2,000°C, and multiple toxic chemical transformations.
 It's the same product with different marketing.

 It's more complicated than it sounds.
 98% of recycled polyester comes from plastic bottles, not textile waste.
 This downcycling removes bottles from closed-loop recycling, creates garments that shed 55% more microplastics than virgin polyester, and the resulting fabric cannot be effectively recycled again.
 ECONYL recycled nylon is a genuinely different approach - it's depolymerised back to its molecular building blocks and can be recycled infinitely.